chevereto/v3-docs/setup/system/environment.md

-# Environment
+# 🏞 Environment

 This is the environment variables reference for Chevereto.

 ## Database

-Environment variables for the database credentials details.
+Environment variables for the database details.

 | Variable                  | Example                |
 | ------------------------- | ---------------------- |